|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 |The Secret Language||Uncle Herman and His Friends||Mommy is Here||The Fundraising|

 I was born in Galati, Romania in 1954 as Iulian Rubin.
 In January 1962, at age 8, my family immigrated to Israel.
-I left behind two childhood friends: Dan Bumbar (then Bumbaru) and Rodica Theodoru.
+I left behind two childhood friends: Dan Bumbar (then Bumbaru) and Rodica Teodor.
 When we left to Israel Dan was around 10 years old and Rodica and I were 8.

 I called Dan Danut and he called me Iulic

-So naturally we visited again Dan Bumbar and his wife in Galati.
+Naturally we visited again Dan Bumbar and his wife in Galati.
 We were not able to meet his children since they were not at home.

-Regretfully, I was not able to meet Rodica Theodoru since after her husband died she changed her address in Galati but Dan promised to locate her in order to organize a reunion for the three of us in the future.
+Regretfully, I was not able to meet Rodica Teodor since after her husband died she changed her address in Galati but Dan promised to locate her in order to organize a reunion for the three of us in the future.

 But what was amazing about my reunion with Dan was the fact that nevertheless we practically parted when I was around 6 years old and Dan around 8, we remembered some amazing childhood experiences that were not mentioned even in 1979 since our meeting then had a different nature.